Nutreco Lifetime Dog Food (Dry)

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-However, when you consider the protein-boosting effects of the canola meal and flaxseed, this looks like the profile of a kibble containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the canola meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Lifetime Dog Food is a plant-based kibble using a below average amount of chicken, whitefish or lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Lifetime Dog Food is a plant-based kibble using a moderate amount of chicken, fish or lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Other spellings: Nutreco, Nutreco Lifetime